Funding and accounts

 Audit and inspection

-Auditors appointed by the Audit Commission, carry out various inspections of how the Authority conducts its affairs and publishes findings in reports.
+Auditors appointed by the Authority via Public Sector Audit Appointments Limited (PSAA), carry out various inspections of how the Authority conducts its affairs and publishes findings in reports.
 In particular, inspection concentrates on our Accounts, the Annual Governance Statement and Value for Money arrangements.
-2017/18 is the final year of the Audit Commission’s appointments in England and for Dartmoor National Park Authority the appointed auditor is Grant Thornton (UK) LLP.

 Notice of appointment of auditor from 2018/19